Laetitia5/ai-case-study/README.md

 According to BuiltWith, the website uses 80 technologies, including HTML5, jQuery, and Google Analytics.
 ## Trends in the World of Online Dinner Reservation
-OpenTable began as reservation software and expanded into the world's most comprehensive restaurant platform.
-The restaurant booking landscape has been revolutionized by innovations such as mobile apps, AI, machine learning, blockchain, and contactless dining solutions.
-Despite pioneering online dinner reservations, OpenTable faces serious competitors, including Resy, SevenRooms, Yelp Reservations, Eat App, Allset, The Fork, and Toast.
+OpenTable started as reservation software and expanded into the world's most comprehensive restaurant platform.
+Innovations like mobile apps, AI, machine learning, blockchain, and contactless dining solutions have revolutionized the restaurant booking landscape.
+Despite pioneering online dinner reservations, OpenTable faces serious competitors such as Resy, SevenRooms, Yelp Reservations, Eat App, Allset, The Fork, and Toast.
+AI-powered reservation systems are a significant innovation, leveraging machine learning and NLP to tailor the booking experience to individual preferences and past interactions.
+>*Our next step is to use AI to consolidate what we’re seeing.
+If there are 600 reviews, you don’t want to read them all.
+We can use AI to pull out the sentiment.
+We can also use it to find the Holy Grail restaurant.
+Say I’m looking for a restaurant in San Francisco, party of five, seafood, kid-friendly, and my mother-in-law has celiac.
+Right now, you have to manually filter all of it.
+That’s something AI can do.
+It’s our job to make sure we’re surfacing and building those tools*
+*- Debby Soo, CEO of OpenTable*
 ## OpenTable Outcomes
 OpenTable's impact has been substantial since its inception in 1998, initially charging $249/month plus $1 per reservation.
 Competitors like Reserve and Resy only emerged in 2014, offering lower fees.
 According to E-Commerce 2019 Business Technology and Society, to achieve success, OpenTable shifted its marketing focus to four primary cities and introduced the ERB reservation system.
 Deploying a sales team to high-end restaurants, it established personalized relationships, driving growth.
 The initial target markets evolved into active local networks, facilitating nationwide expansion.
 With over 1.7 billion diners seated, OpenTable's success is attributed to market focus, accessible technology, and strong restaurant relationships.
 ## Conclusion